shelby-py/shelby-selfbot/README.md

 # Discord - SelfBot is a Script for discord account bot written in Python.

-### This SelfBot has a total of about 60 commands to make your life on discord easier.
+### This SelfBot contain many commands to make your life on discord easier.
 It has a nice and intuitive interface to make it easy to use for everyone, help and explanations for each command, a very complete help command.

 ## MADE BY SHELBY